cds-hooks/docs/docs/catalog.md

 ## Pre-defined CDS hooks

-We describe a set of hooks to support common use cases out of the box.
-But **this is not a closed set**; anyone can define new hooks to address new use cases.
-To propose a new hooks please add it to the [proposed hooks](https://github.com/cds-hooks/docs/wiki/Proposed-Hooks) page of our wiki.
+This specification describes a set of hooks to support common use cases out of the box. **This is not a closed set**; anyone can define new hooks to address new use cases.
+To propose a new hooks please add it to the [proposed hooks](https://github.com/cds-hooks/docs/wiki/Proposed-Hooks) page of the CDS Hooks wiki.

 Note that each hook (e.g. `medication-prescribe`) represents something the user is doing in the EHR; various hooks might respond to the same hook (e.g. a "price check" service and a "prior authorization" service might both respond to `medication-prescribe`).